openscope/openscope/documentation/airport-guides/rjtt.md

 ## Airspace

 There are four radar positions in the Tokyo Approach Control Area (ACA) — Depature, Approach, Radar, and TCA, with each being divided into smaller sectors.
-The Tokyo ACA covers both Tokyo Int'l (RJTT) and Narita Int'l (RJAA); however, due to the nature of openScope, aircrafts will only be arriving and departing from Tokyo Int'l.
+The Tokyo ACA covers both Tokyo Int'l (RJTT) and Narita Int'l (RJAA); however, due to the nature of openScope, aircraft will only be arriving and departing from Tokyo Int'l.

-As the name suggests, the Departure and Approach positions are for departing and arriving aircrafts in the Tokyo ACA.
+As the name suggests, the Departure and Approach positions are for departing and arriving aircraft in the Tokyo ACA.

 The Radar position is used as a combined position of Depature and Approach, and to assist both positions.